fenago/nlp-pytorch/lab_guides/Lab_6.md

 ![](./images/B12365_06_01.jpg)

-Figure 6.1 -- Vector representation of an image

 However, if we think about this in machine learning terms and treat this vector as features of our model, does the fact that any single pixel is